becem-gharbi/nuxt-naiveui/README.md

 - ✔️ Highly customizable for color mode and device type
 - ✔️ Friendly integration with Tailwindcss
 - ✔️ Implements custom components
-  - ✔️ `NaiveNavbar` an adaptive navbar for app navigation
+  - ✔️ `NaiveNavbar` a responsive navbar for app navigation
   - ✔️ `NaiveIcon` a wrapper based on iconify/vue with large collection of [icons](https://icones.js.org/)
   - ✔️ `NaiveColorModeSwitch` light/dark modes switch based on `useNaiveColorMode` composable
   - ✔️ `NaiveTabbar` a tabBar for mobile/tablet navigation